 - Depreciation (-US\$27.6 million).
 This is mainly due to lower depreciation at San Julián and Ciénega due to a lower depletion factor and at Noche Buena as it approaches the end of its mine life and the majority of the assets have been fully depreciated. - The variation in the change in work in progress had a favourable effect of US\$32.0 million versus 2021.
-This resulted mainly from the increase in inventories of ore at Juanicipio and gold content on the leaching pads at Herradura whereas in 2021 the positive effect was in relation to the reassessment of recoverable gold inventories at the leaching pads in 2021 together with the increase in the cost per ounce in the last quarter of the year at Herradura. - Profit sharing (-US\$5.9 million) mainly due to lower profits. - 3 Treatment and refining charges include the cost of treatment and refining as well as the margin charged by the refiner. - 4 Adjusted production costs are calculated as cost of sales less depreciation, profit sharing, hedging, change in inventories and unproductive costs.
-The Company considers this a useful additional measure to help understand underlying factors driving production costs in terms of the different stages involved in the mining and plant processes, including efficiencies and inefficiencies as the case may be and other factors outside the Company's control such as cost inflation or changes in accounting criteria.
+This resulted mainly from the increase in inventories of ore at Juanicipio and gold content on the leaching pads at Herradura whereas in 2021 the positive effect was in relation to the reassessment of recoverable gold inventories at the leaching pads in 2021 together with the increase in the cost per ounce in the last quarter of the year at Herradura - Profit sharing (-US\$5.9 million) mainly due to lower profits.

-5 Unproductive costs primarily include unabsorbed production costs such as fixed production cost (labour cost and depreciation) incurred in Minera San Julián due to a shortfall in electricity - 5 Unproductive costs primarily include unabsorbed production costs such as fixed production cost (labour cost and depreciation) incurred in Minera San Julián due to a shortfall in electricity and fixed costs incurred in Minera Penmont during the temporary suspension of mining activities at the beginning of the Covid-19 pandemic, and other costs related to the subsequent rampup of operations and the underutilisation of production capacity once mining activity was resumed.
-Unproductive costs are recognised within cost of sales but excluded from adjusted production costs. - production costs.
+Treatment and refining charges include the cost of treatment and refining as well as the margin charged by the refiner.

+- Adjusted production costs are calculated as cost of sales less depreciation, profit sharing, hedging, change in inventories and unproductive costs.
+The Company considers this a useful additional measure to help understand underlying factors driving production costs in terms of the different stages involved in the mining and plant processes, including efficiencies and inefficiencies as the case may be and other factors outside the Company's control such as cost inflation or Changes in accounting criteria.
+Unproductive costs primarily include unabsorbed production costs such as fixed production cost (labour cost and depreciation) incurred in Minera San Julián due to a shortfall in electricity - and fixed costs incurred in Minera Penmont during the temporary suspension of mining activities at the beginning of the Covid-19 pandemic, and other costs related to the subsequent ramp-up of operations and the underutilisation of production capacity once mining activity was resumed.
+Unproductive costs are recognised within cost of sales but excluded from adjusted production costs.
 Cost inflation would have been 7.9% excluding the effect of the Mexican peso revaluation (0.8%).